rahel-webdeveloper/taskly/README.md

 - AI Advisor

   - Get personalized advice on how to prioritize or tackle your tasks
-  - Powered by Claude API through Puter.js
+  - Powered by AI Advisor API through Puter.js
   - Achieve best advices base on your history messages feature

 - Dashboard